Acne: Causes, Prevention, Treatment, and More

 - Excessive exposure of skin to warm and moist environment

-This is the most serious form as well as largest in size.
+This is the most serious form of acne as well as the largest in size.
 Moreover, it penetrates deeply into the skin.

-Apparently, it often looks like boils on the surface of skin.
+Apparently, it often looks like boils on the surface of the skin.

 Other characteristics on the basis of which it can be identified include: